kanaria69/Mainecoco/README.md

-## Why are graveyards so noisy?
-Because of all the coffin.
+## Shout out to my grandma, that's the only way she can hear.